 One step closer to future generations living without mito

 public release of the Expert Statement and Consultation Report sent to Federal Minister for Health Greg Hunt, announcing the outcomes and recommendations of the NHMRC’s (National Health and Medical Research Council’s) work on mitochondrial donation.
 The Mito Foundation continues to engage with stakeholders on legalising mitochondrial donation and expects next steps to be confirmed soon.

-33 Information Days, Mito Connect Calls and Support Groups held across the country.
+information Days, Mito Connect Calls, Wellbeing Mito Connect Calls and Support Groups held either across the country or digitally.

-15.4 million people reached by 392 media articles raising awareness and education of mitochondrial disease during the public consultation on mitochondrial donation.
-With public support, this potential legislation change would allow Australian families to access mitochondrial donation, a potentially lifesaving IVF technique.
+people reached by 392 media articles raising awareness and education of mitochondrial disease during the public consultation on mitochondrial donation.
+With public support, this potential legislative change would allow Australian families to access mitochondrial donation, a potentially lifesaving IVF technique.

-152 GPs completed the Maybe it's Mito education module since launch to improve the detection and understanding of mito and increase rates of diagnosis.
-This will help thousands of Australians by facilitating earlier access to specialist care and improved symptom management.
+increase in completion of the relaunched Maybe It’s Mitochondrial Disease GP education module for 2020.
+The medical profession’s improved understanding of mito will increase rates of diagnosis and help thousands of Australians by facilitating earlier access to specialist care and improved symptom management.

 An international effort to treat Leigh syndrome

 collectively pledged by five international organisations to improve diagnosis, develop treatments and cures, and optimise clinical care for those affected by Leigh syndrome.
 This exciting multi-year collaboration between the United Mitochondrial Disease Foundation (USA), People Against Leigh Syndrome (USA), Lily Foundation (UK), Mitocon Onlus (Italy) and the Mito Foundation (Australia) is the first of its kind.